Sakartu/next/README.md

 Installation
 ------------

-First of all, make sure you've read the Requirements section above to make sure you have all the right libraries.

-Since next is just a small python script, installing it is really easy.
-Just checkout the source somewhere (we'll use ~/src/ as an example) and put next.py in your path:
+The easiest way to install next is by using the provided installer.
+If you have the python-setuptools package installed you can just checkout the source and install it as follows:

     user@box$ git clone git://github.com/Sakartu/next.git src/next
-    user@box$ sudo ln -s ~/src/next/next.py /usr/bin/next
+    user@box$ sudo python src/next/setup.py install

-After this next will be at your disposal from your terminal.
-That's all the installation that's required :)
+After this next will be at your disposal from your terminal by running "next".

+If you want to install next manually you can run the next.py file to start next.
+Put the next.py file in your path (using your bash profile or using a symlink) if you want to run next anywhere on your system.

 Configuration
 -------------